espressomd/espresso/doc/sphinx/introduction.rst

 the flexibility of the whole program.
 On the one hand, it is provided by the generalized functionality of its parts, avoiding highly specialized functions.
-An example can be the implementation of the Generic Lennard-Jones potential described in section [sec:GenLennardJones] where the user can change all available parameters.
+An example can be the implementation of the Generic Lennard-Jones potential described in section :ref:`GenLennardJones` where the user can change all available parameters.
 Where possible, default values are avoided, providing the user with the possibility of choice.
 |es| cannot be aware whether your particles are representing atoms or